18kills/NoTrack/README.md

 # NoTrack
-Proxy loop for linux terminal writen in python and bash
+Proxy loop for linux terminal written in python and bash

 Sets an http, https, and sock proxy for the terminal
 Changes all of the proxies after an amount of time that the user sets